github-education-resources/codespaces-project-template-js/README.md

       const imageAltText = "desktop with books and laptop";
    ```

-### 3️⃣ Add items you've worked on and detail information text
+### 3️⃣ Add items you've worked on and detail text

 The about section helps to give people a bit more information about your skills and passions.
 Within `About.jsx` you will find 2 values to update: